rifaibassel/OctoFarm-Documentation/src/installation/install-linux-ubuntu.md

   `http://{your systems ip address}:4000`

 ## Additional
 OctoFarms service is fully controllable from the cli, and you can also action restarts from the UI.
-It is not setup as persistent as default to do so please check the following documentation:
+It is not setup as persistent as default to do so please check the following documentation:[Service Setup](/installation/setup-service.md)